 - Affordability.
 For a small monthly subscription, you get upfront unlimited consultations, letters sent and calls made on your behalf to resolve disagreements, plus more.
 Having the ability to hire an attorney can be the difference between getting justice and getting screwed.

 - Practicality.
 WHY PAY BIG BUCKS FOR SIMPLE DISPUTES?
 Mediation through an attorney is the best route for MOST homeowners but LegalShield referred attorneys can also help if litigation is demanded for more complicated situations.

 - Feasibility.
-It’s not workable for Love Investors to have reliable & competent attorney contacts in the multitude of judicial districts across the vast state Texas.
+It’s not workable for Love Investors to create attorney relationships in the multitude of judicial districts across the vast state of Texas.

 - Efficiency.
-LegalShield has already built an EXTENSIVE network of attorneys throughout the state.
+LegalShield does not litigate but has already built a network of referral attorneys throughout the state.

 - Quick Access.
-Responsiveness plus the opportunity to have your first legal consult within 24-48 business hours after choosing a plan.
+Responsiveness plus the opportunity to schedule your first legal consult within 48 business hours after choosing a plan.